 In general, this breed only recently came to the world of poultry, considering how the Dorking, officially recognized as the oldest chicken breed, goes back to Roman times, starting in England during the Roman occupation.
 Another one of the good things about this bird is that it is relatively quiet.

 Bielefelder Breed Standard

-This chicken breed has a large single comb, red earlobes and wattles.
-A lot of people like the Bielefelder because of its auto-sexing ability, which means that the females and the males hatch in different colors.
-A male chick will have a white or yellow spot on its head when it hatches, and its colors will be lighter.
+Male chicklings will have a white or yellow patch on their head when they hatch, and their colors will be lighter.
 The females will have a chipmunk stripe on their backs.
 This makes chicken sexing much easier than with some of the other breeds that don’t have this.

 When the male chickens reach maturity, the complex feather pattern on them looks fascinating.
 You might compare it to the Cuckoo Red Partridge.
-Because of the size and camouflage pattern of these birds, you can put them in the free-range condition easily without them becoming prey to raccoons, coyotes, possums, foxes, owls and hawks.
-This breed comes from the genetics of a variety of birds to create the Ubermensch bird.
-You have an elite gold standard of chicken with the Bielefelder.
+Because of the size and camouflage pattern of these birds, you can put them in the free-range condition easily without them becoming prey to hawks, coyotes, possums, foxes, owls, and raccoons.

 In some cases, this beautiful bird will have pink undertones to its shade of feathers.
 This chicken gets distinguished from many of the other chicken breeds on the market because of its unique color.

 As a bird, the Bielefelder chicken loves interaction with people, and they will even seek it out.
 You have a bird choice with a gentle temperament, and if the noise of certain chicken breeds has ever gotten to you, this will be a breath of fresh air.